swipetrack/switchboard/README.md

 #### Unity

-Switchboard is a Unity framework for composing your application and injecting dependencies automatically when scenes load.
+Switchboard is a Unity framework for composing your application and injecting dependencies automatically when objects are instantiated.

 - Composition Root
 - Automatic Dependency Injection